-- (a) A casual employee is an employee who: - (i) is engaged and paid as such; and - (ii) is engaged to work not more than 30 hours per week, on a regular basis, except where replacing another employee on leave; and - (iii) is entitled to receive, on a pro rata basis, the same pay and conditions of employment, other than leave entitlements, to those of an equivalent full-time employee who performs the same kind of work. - (b) Subject to clause 8.3(c), a casual employee shall receive a minimum payment for working ordinary hours of duty as follows:
+- (a) A casual employee is an employee who:

+- (i) is engaged and paid as such; and

+- (ii) is engaged to work not more than 30 ordinary hours per week, on a regular basis, except where replacing another employee on leave; and

-- (i) for the Operations managers and Retail operations streams, respectively 3 hours' work per day; and - (ii) for all other streams 2 hours' work per day. - (c) Subject to clause 13.1, a casual employee, except a Retail operations stream employee, may work a broken shift with a minimum payment of 1 hour per attendance. - (d) In streams other than the Clerical and administrative, Operations managers and Retail operations streams, respectively for each hour worked a casual employee shall be paid no less than 1/38th of the minimum weekly rate of pay for their classification plus a casual loading of 23%. - (e) In the Clerical and administrative, Operations managers and Retail operations streams, respectively for each hour worked a casual employee shall be paid no less than 1/38th of the minimum weekly rate of pay for their classification plus a casual loading of 25%. - (f) A casual employee shall be entitled to receive overtime, weekend penalties and public holiday penalty payments in accordance with the terms of this Award.
+- (iii) is entitled to receive, on a pro rata basis, the same pay and conditions of employment, other than leave entitlements, to those of an equivalent full-time employee who performs the same kind of work. - (b) Subject to clause 8.3(c), a casual employee shall receive a minimum payment for working ordinary hours of duty as follows: - (i) for the Operations managers and Retail operations streams, respectively 3 hours' work per day; and - (ii) for all other streams 2 hours' work per day. - (c) Subject to clause 13.1, a casual employee, except a Retail operations stream employee, may work a broken shift with a minimum payment of 1 hour per attendance. - (d) In streams other than the Clerical and administrative, Operations managers and Retail operations streams, respectively for each hour worked a casual employee shall be paid no less than the minimum hourly rate of pay for a part-time employee in the same classification plus a casual loading of 23%. - (e) In the Clerical and administrative, Operations managers and Retail operations streams, respectively for each hour worked a casual employee shall be paid no less than the minimum hourly rate of pay for a part-time employee in the same classification plus a casual loading of 25%. - (f) A casual employee shall be entitled to receive overtime, weekend penalties and public holiday penalty payments in accordance with the terms of this Award.
 Any penalties shall be in substitution of and not cumulative upon the casual loading. - (g) The long service leave entitlement of casual employees is recorded in clause 22.